brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify inline-content ads are shown on Brave News
 - [ ] Verify able to add custom RSS feed to the list of sources.
 Ensure this is working when entering custom URL manually and through the share menu when at a blog page
 - [ ] Verify able to hide content from sources within the `Popular Sources` and `Suggested` categories by long-press on the card
+- [ ] Verify adding Top News Brave widget to home screen will display news articles.
+Ensure tapping on news articles will load in brave.

+## VPN

+- [ ] Verify purchasing VPN subscription will install VPN profile and establish connection
+- [ ] Verify tunneling works by navigating to `https://ipinfo.io`
+- [ ] Verify changing server region will update VPN connection
+- [ ] Verify changing protocol from WireGuard to IKEv2
+- [ ] Verify `Reset Configuration` will not change the region

 ## Bravery settings

 - [ ] Check that block ad and unblock ad works on `http://slashdot.org`
 - [ ] Check that toggling to blocking and allow ads works as expected.
-Ensured pre-roll ads are removed on `youtube.com`
+Ensure pre-roll ads are removed on `youtube.com`
 - [ ] Verify that tapping through a cert error in `https://badssl.com` works
 - [ ] Verify Safe Browsing protection on `https://testsafebrowsing.appspot.com/` in the iOS
 - [ ] Verify debounce/deAMP settings using `https://dev-pages.brave.software/navigation-tracking/debouncing.html`